Recap: Doctor Who S19 E1 "Castrovalva"

 - Tempting Fate: It's hard not to cringe at Five destroying his predecessor's scarf, as if Peter Davison didn't have enough of an uphill battle to get the fans to accept him in the role.

 - Throw It In: According to The Other Wiki and the DVD Commentary, Matthew Waterhouse was severely hungover and vomiting behind a tree in the scene at the end of Part 4 where the Doctor and Nyssa talk about landing the TARDIS.
-Peter Davison and Sarah Sutton kept acting, and the producers kept the shot, deciding it was useful anyway: it would show the ill effects on Adric's health from being under the Master's control.
+Davison and Sarah Sutton kept acting, and the producers kept the shot, deciding it was useful anyway: it would show the ill effects on Adric's health from being under the Master's control.

 - Tomato in the Mirror: For the Castrovalvans, especially Shardovan